 NMPF is offering this site as a resource for producers, with additional materials giving farmers aid in making informed decisions that will help them survive tough times — and thrive in future years.

-With the ongoing COVID-19 crisis teaching hard lessons on risk management throughout agriculture, and with dairy margins expected to be volatile over the next year, the National Milk Producers Federation (NMPF) urges farmers to sign up for maximum coverage under the Dairy Margin Coverage (DMC) program.
+With the ongoing COVID-19 crisis teaching hard lessons on risk management throughout agriculture, and with dairy margins expected to be volatile over the next year, NMPF urges farmers to sign up for maximum coverage under the Dairy Margin Coverage (DMC) program.

 DMC is designed to ensure that dairy farmers can protect themselves against financial catastrophe.
 Despite forecasts in late 2019 predicting that DMC was unlikely to generate payments in 2020, margins fell to their lowest levels in more than a decade in the first half of this year, triggering payments that kept many dairies afloat.
 DMC coverage offers certainty in times of need, allowing for better financial planning and faster payment when necessary.